Functors of actions: Cosmological gravitology

 \subsubsection{Actions of EFTofLSS limits}

-Here we give an example of how these theories contain the Effective Field Theories of Large Scale Structure as expressed in \citet{2012JCAP...07..051B}. \citet{2012JCAP...07..051B} have shown that the EFTofLSS is basically expressed via "effective stress-energy via Einstein - deductive approach.".
-Using this approach one defines the UV-IR coupling of cosmological fluctuations to rise from a reorganisation of the Einstein Field Equations (EFE).
-In particular, the Einstein tensor is decomposed in a homogeneous background (denoted by a bar) and terms that are Linear (L) and Non Linear (NL) in the metric perturbations, collectively denoted by $\delta X(t,\vec{x}) = X^{L}(t,\vec{x}) - \bar{X}(t)$.
+Here we give an example of how the FA theories contain the EFTofLSS as expressed in \citet{2012JCAP...07..051B}.
+The authors have shown that the EFTofLSS is basically expressed via an ``effective stress-energy via Einstein'' deductive approach.
+Using this approach, one defines the UV-IR coupling of cosmological fluctuations as arising from a reorgani\SorZ{}ation of the Einstein field equations (EFE).
+In particular, the Einstein tensor is decomposed in a homogeneous background (denoted by a bar) and terms that are linear (L) and non-linear (NL) in the metric perturbations, collectively denoted by $\delta X(t,\vec{x}) = X^{\rm L}(t,\vec{x}) - \bar{X}(t)$.
 The EFE are rewritten as: